 The Dance Academy is part of the Trudl Zipper Dance Institute, which also includes Youth Dance programs.
 Led by Dean Silas Farley, the Dance Academy is a rigorous pre-professional ballet training program that both honors the great traditions of classical ballet and embraces the new and contemporary.

 Attending the Colburn Dance Academy requires a high level of commitment and passion.
-We require applicants—between the ages 14 and 19—to have already studied ballet for a minimum of four years.
+We require applicants to have already studied ballet for a minimum of four years.
+We train students age 13–19 in the summer and students age 14–19 for the year-round program.
 Female dancers should be able to exhibit excellent pointe work.
 Our curriculum is both ballet-focused and includes other dance forms to shape our dancers as well-rounded artists.